Lower bounds on Anderson-localised eigenfunctions on a strip: Introduction

 The relation (\ref{eq:conjlowerbd}) was repeatedly conjectured at least since the 1980s; however, we are not aware of any rigorous results improving on the trivial bound

 (which follows from a general result of Craig and Simon \cite{CS}, or from its quantitative version, stated as Lemma~\ref{l:upperbd} below).
-The main difficulty comes from the fact that, although for each fixed energy $\lambda$ the probability to have an eigenfunction which decays with rate faster than $\gamma_W(\lambda)$ is zero, one can not use the union bound over the uncountable set of all real $\lambda$.
+The main difficulty comes from the fact that, although for each fixed energy $\lambda$ the probability to have an eigenfunction which decays at a rate faster than $\gamma_W(\lambda)$ is zero, one can not use the union bound over the uncountable set of all real $\lambda$.

-In this paper we make a step towards (\ref{eq:conjlowerbd}) by improving upon (\ref{eq:trivlowerbd}).
+In this paper we make a step towards (\ref{eq:conjlowerbd}) by improving upon (\ref{eq:trivlowerbd}) (in the case when the distribution of potential is regular enough).
 To state the results precisely, we introduce some notation.
 Let $\mathcal E(H) = \{ (\lambda, \psi) \}$ be the collection of eigenpairs of $H$, with the normalisation $\|\psi(0)\|=1$ (the choice of the sign is not important for us, and spectral multiplicity is known to be a null event).
 For $\gamma > 0$ and a bounded interval $I \Subset \mathbb R$, consider the two realisation-dependent sets:

 These sets consist of the eigenvalues for which the corresponding eigenvector decays at rate $\geq \gamma$ (along a subsequence, or uniformly).
 We note that there is no simple way to define the sets as random variables on the underlying probability space (see Kendall \cite{Kendall} and Tsirelson \cite{Tsir} for possible frameworks to address such questions); this does not cause problems since we only work with the measureable events $\{ \Fast^\pm(\gamma; I) = \varnothing \}$ and $\{ \Fast^\pm(\gamma; I) \neq \varnothing \}$ (which in fact lie in the tail $\sigma$-algebra).